threefoldtecharchive/bcdb/docs/api.md

 set)
 - `x-tags: <tags>` the object tags as a dict in json format

+### HEAD `/db/:collection/:id`
+Gets an object metadata from the database.

+The HEAD response returns the following headers:
+- optional `x-acl: <acl-key>` the acl associated with this object (if set)
+- `x-tags: <tags>` the object tags as a dict in json format

 ### DELETE `/db/:collection/:id`
 Marks object as deleted.